Combining Data Generation and Active Learning for Low-Resource Question Answering: Experimental Setup

 \subsection{MRQA Model}

-We use \texttt{bert-base-uncased}~\citep{devlin_bert_2019} in the MRQA model for comparability with prior work, with a maximum input length of 512 tokens and a stride of 128.
-Similarly as for the data generation model, when considering the TechQA dataset we truncate the questions (whether from the train/dev corpus or synthetically generated).
+In all cases (i.e., for scoring with RT, for filtering with RTcons and for the eventual downstream task), we use \texttt{bert-base-uncased} \cite{devlin_bert_2019} for the MRQA model similar to the setup in \cite{shakeri_end--end_2020}.
+For both, training and inference, the following configuration applies: A maximum input length of 512 tokens and a context stride of 128 is used.
+Also, similar to the data generation model, when considering the TechQA dataset, we truncate the questions in the input.

+Similar to the data generation model, we borrow hyperparameters from previous work~\cite{shakeri_end--end_2020}, therefore training the MRQA model with AdamW Optimizer \cite{loshchilov_decoupled_2019}, a learning rate of $3\mathrm{e}{-5}$ and a batch size of $24$.
+Warm-up was disabled for fine-tuning the MRQA model.

+In case of fine-tuning on target domain data, model training turned out to be quite fluctuating in terms of the evaluation score.
+Therefore, we performed a hyperparameter search w.r.t.
+F1 score including learning rate, warm-up steps (using linear scheduler), L2 regularization, pre-trained weight decay for the encoder and for the output layer separately, freezing the encoder or its embedding, training of only top-n layers and re-initializing top-n layers.
+As a result of manual tuning, only pre-trained weight decay on the encoder with $\lambda=1\mathrm{e}{-7}$ was employed, while all layers were fine-tuned without re-initialization.

 Since chunking is applied to the inputs and predictions are aggregated afterwards (by choosing the best span over all chunks' predictions), it may happen that the answer of a sample is not completely included in a chunk's context.
-We especially observe this for TechQA, where the performance on the evaluation data is greatly degraded as the model never has the chance to predict the answer correctly for some samples.
+We especially observe this for TechQA where answers tend to be longer, as the performance on the evaluation data is greatly degraded as the model never has the chance to predict the answer correctly for some samples.